FreeRTOS/iot-reference-esp32/README.md

 See the [Featured IoT Reference Integration page for the ESP32-C3](https://www.freertos.org/featured-freertos-iot-integration-targeting-an-espressif-esp32-c3-risc-v-mcu) on FreeRTOS.org for more details about the DS peripheral, Secure Boot and OTA.

-## Demos

-This repository currently supports 3 demos implemented as FreeRTOS [tasks](https://www.freertos.org/taskandcr.html), each of which utilize the same MQTT connection.
-The demos use the [coreMQTT](https://www.freertos.org/mqtt/index.html) library, while the [coreMQTT-Agent](https://www.freertos.org/mqtt-agent/index.html) library is employed to manage thread safety for the MQTT connection.
-The demos are the following:

-* ota: This demo uses the [AWS IoT OTA service](https://docs.aws.amazon.com/freertos/latest/userguide/freertos-ota-dev.html) for FreeRTOS to configure and create OTA updates.
-The OTA client software on the ESP32-C3 uses the [AWS IoT OTA library](https://www.freertos.org/ota/index.html) and runs in the background within a FreeRTOS agent (or daemon) task.
-A new firmware image is first signed and uploaded to the OTA service, and the project is then configured to store the corresponding public key certificate.
-The demo subscribes to, and listens on, an OTA job topic in order to be notified of an OTA update.
-Upon receiving notification of a pending OTA update, the device downloads the firmware patch and performs code signature verification of the downloaded image by using the public key certificate.
-On successful verification, the device reboots and the updated image is activated.
-The OTA client then performs a self-test on the updated image to check for its integrity.
-* sub_pub_unsub_demo: This demo performs a simple and continuous cycle of publishing an MQTT message, and subscribing and unsubscribing to the message topic on AWS IoT Core.
-The demo creates a task which subscribes to a topic on AWS IoT Core, publishes a constant string to the same topic, receives its own published message (since the device is subscribed to the topic it published to), and then unsubscribes from the topic.
-All this is done in a loop.
-* temp_sub_pub_demo: This demo continously reads the temperature from the onboard temperature sensor and sends the readings to IoT Core by publishing the data to an AWS IoT Core MQTT topic.

-All three demos can be selected to run together concurrently as separate tasks.

 ## Cloning the Repository

 To clone using HTTPS:

 ```
  git clone https://github.com/FreeRTOS/iot-reference-esp32c3.git --recurse-submodules
- git submodule update --init --recursive
 ```

 Using SSH: